SILEX Laser Isotope Separation Technology

 Underpinning GLE’s commercialisation of the SILEX technology at the PLEF is the 2016 agreement between GLE and the DOE, which through the acquisition of over 200,000 metric tonnes of depleted tails owned by the DOE, provides the feedstock for the production of natural grade uranium hexafluoride (UF6) over three decades.

-The output of the proposed plant would be sold into the global uranium market at an expected production rate equivalent to a uranium mine with an annual output of up to 5 million pounds of uranium oxide, which would rank in the top 10 of today’s uranium mines by production volume.
+The output of the proposed plant would be sold into the global uranium market at an expected production rate equivalent to a uranium mine with an annual output of up to 5 million pounds of uranium oxide, which would rank in the top 10 of today’s uranium mines.
 Preliminary analysis by Silex of PLEF UF6 Production indicates it could rank equal to a ‘Tier 1’ uranium project based on current estimates of the low cost of production and longevity.
+Importantly, GLE’s depleted uranium feed and natural grade output from the PLEF is in the form of UF6 and therefore includes the value of conversion, a critical component of the nuclear fuel supply chain, and one which is also facing significant supply constraints.

 Uranium ESG focus – nuclear power for a clean energy future